10 Common Misconceptions & Errors in Treating Asthma

 when the drug was studied

-by the drug companies; see NOTE above, under 'DPI Type 2'.)
+by the drug companies; see YELLOW BOX above, under 'DPI Type 2'.)

 The problem is compounded when patients are on multiple